 Forgotten Relics: Watchtowers and Hidden Stretches of the Wall

 Although much of the Berlin Wall was dismantled, several less conspicuous reminders remain, hidden in plain sight.
 Near Potsdamer Platz, a nearly forgotten GDR watchtower stands alone, a relic that narrowly escaped demolition.
-The small, concrete tower, now dwarfed by modern buildings, is a stark reminder of the armed surveillance that characterized life along the wall’s border.
+Small segments of the wall still remain in other areas, such as residential streets and overgrown backyards.

 Abandoned Infrastructure

-The Wall cut through streets and neighbourhoods and interrupted significant transportation routes that once connected East and West Berlin.
+The Wall cut through streets and neighbourhoods, interrupting significant transportation routes that once connected East and West Berlin.
 The Friedhofsbahn, a railway line built initially to connect Berlin to its cemetery in the suburb of Stahnsdorf, was abruptly severed by the wall’s construction.
+Similarly, parts of the A115 highway fell into disuse as traffic was redirected around the division.

 Symbol of Soviet Dominance